Bookkeeper Business Confidence.

-Over to you… What do you feel afraid of doing in your business?
+What do you feel afraid of doing in your business?
 What are you procrastinating about?
 And how would things look if you practised being courageous instead of trying to be confident?
 I'd love to hear from you and if you post in the comments I'll reply to you!

 P.S.
 I've put together a few resources to help you.
 A “stress test” you can take to see how stressed you are and how that could be affecting your work performance or putting you at risk of serious health issues.
 A business plan template to help you to do things in the right order.
 If you have any questions join The Savvy Bookkeeper Facebook Group.

 • If you are a Bookkeeper who otherwise needs help with Savvy's other services, such as; Sales, Marketing, Website, Google Ads, Facebook Ads, Business Logo and more, please get in touch.